AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. image:: memory-view.jpg

-The memory window allows you to display the contents of memory by specifying either an address, or a variable name.
+The memory window allows you to display the contents of memory by specifying either an address or a variable name.

 .. index:: C
 .. index:: hexadecimal

-To display memory contents, enter the address using the C hexadecimal notation:
-0xabcd, or the name of a variable, e.g foo, in the :guilabel:`Location` text entry.
-In the latter case, its address is computed automatically.
-Then either press :kbd:`Enter` or click on the :guilabel:`View` button.
-This will display the memory with the corresponding addresses in the bottom text area.
+To display memory contents, enter either the address using the C hexadecimal notation: 0xabcd or the name of a variable in the :guilabel:`Location` text entry.
+(If a variable is entered, the underlying debugger will compute its address automatically.)
+Then either press :kbd:`Enter` or click the :guilabel:`View` button.
+GPS will display the memory with the corresponding addresses in the bottom text area.

 .. index:: ASCII